bitsoex/slate/source/index.html.md

 * 0704: A specific feature is disabled as the user has decided to opt-out
 * 0705: Your account is currently suspended
 * 0706: You must accept the Terms of service
+* 0707: Unable to save the information of your beneficiaries
+* 0708: Unable to read your beneficiaries
+* 0709: Unable to delete the beneficiary

 ### Throttling Errors: 08 (HTTP 420)
 * 0801: You have hit the request rate-limit